badbatch/cachemap/README.md

 * Use Redis or an in-memory Map on the server.
 * Use LocalStorage, SessionStorage, IndexedDB or an in-memory Map on the client.
 * Extend with custom modules to interface with key/value databases of your choosing.
+* Save data as string, base64 encoded or encrypted.
 * Transfer entries from one Cachemap to another.
 * Store entries alongside cache-control directives, etags and uuids.
 * Cache-control directives used to derive whether entries are fresh or stale.